Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ### PERSON COUNT (PRC)

-This query purpuse is to count people.
+This query purpose is to count people.

 SELECT count(*) as session FROM Public_APICall WHERE awsRegion='us-east-1'